 …”the Allied Artists TV print does indeed begin with (a pre-title prologue, a pre-repeat of the scene of Gloria Talbott finding the wreckage of the plane, and then screaming up at the camera.)
 I think it also has some step-printed stuff during the jungle-trek sequences.
 Those interminable text crawls at the beginning and end were at least good for fans of composers like Al Glasser and Ronald Stein, whose scores were looped to fill.”

 The Cyclops may be a monster show for what Variety called ‘undiscriminating audiences’ but it has a tawdry grandeur all its own.
 A perfect example of a drive-in thriller made with more ambition than resources, it transports us back to a year when the nation’s screens saw a lot more variety of product.
-In today’s failing market many costly films starring big names have difficulty even finding a video release.
+In today’s failing business many costly films starring big names have difficulty even finding a video release.
 Freebooters like Bert I. Gordon were following their version of the American dream — making their own movies and selling them in a film market that could accommodate crazy independents.
 Humble as his films may be, Gordon is a notable ’50s trendsetter, a “prophet from the wilderness.”
 In the tender words of Paul Frees, “ARRwerRAOWurghamOORAHgraaWAHWAH hrombhORGH!”

 I compared the Warner Archive Collection Blu-ray of The Cyclops to its older DVD release, and the improvement is dramatic — it is sharper, less grainy and has improved contrast that gives the images added punch.
 The cinematography now looks quite good, with adequate lighting for all the character close-ups with Gloria Talbott.
-The terrific monster makeup job is easily examined, as are Bert I. Gordon’s funky mattes and bi-pack camera tricks.
+The terrific monster makeup job can be closely examined, as are Bert I. Gordon’s funky mattes and bi-pack camera tricks.
 We still have those occasional see-through monsters to contemplate, and there are a few effects howlers… when one character is plucked out of frame by a giant monster hand, the whole image around the man comes with him.
 One has to see this cheesy effect to believe it.
 But Bert and Flora occasionally luck out with an impressive composite.

 The Warner Archive has added a trailer, albeit a Textless one meant for the addition of foreign-language titles.
 It gives away the monster’s face, which was The Cyclops’ main mystery back on the grade school playground, after broadcasts on KTTV’s Chiller Theater.
 Because we first heard about movie monsters through the exited commentary by our fourth-grade peers, they became doubly scary in the imagination.